LinuxCommandLibrary

 DESCRIPTION

-The `heroku` command is the official Command Line Interface (CLI) for interacting with the Heroku Platform-as-a-Service (PaaS).
-It empowers developers to manage their Heroku applications directly from the terminal, providing a powerful interface to the Heroku API.
+The heroku command is the official Command Line Interface (CLI) tool for the Heroku cloud platform.
+It enables developers to manage applications, deployments, databases, add-ons, and more directly from the terminal.

 CAVEATS